christos-partasidis/bachelor-thesis-3d-reconstruction-evaluation-pipeline/README.md

 - Navigate within the slam-evaluation/src directory using "cd {5}"
 - Type "g++ -o main_executable main.cc -I {4}/eigen-*".
 Use the "tab" button to fill the *

+## 1.0.4 Configuring the configuration_flags.txt
+- Open configuration_flags.txt and paste your directory paths, follow the structure below:
+--crop_gen_path={1}/vrg_crop_gen
+--colmap_path={2}/colmap
+--slam_evaluation_path={3}/slam-evaluation

-## Creating the dataset using vrg_crop_gen
+## 1.0.5 Creating the dataset using vrg_crop_gen
 First a dataset has to be created.
 Read the documentation of vrg_crop_gen to learn about the process.
-After modifying the vk_glasses_flags.txt inside vrg_crop_gen and following the documentation, and modifying the configuration_of_scenes/config_general/config0.yamkl
+After modifying the vk_glasses_flags.txt inside vrg_crop_gen and following the documentation, and modifying the configuration_of_scenes/config_general/config0.yaml
-(others yamls inside have been moved in order to run only one creation of a dataset), run the script inside src to...
+(others yamls inside have been moved in order to run only one creation of one dataset), run the script inside the src directory to create the dataset using the following command
+- bash create_dataset.sh